-I have five or six on Amazon now and perhaps one of them will capture your interest.
+I have five or six novels up on Amazon now.
+Perhaps one of them will capture your interest.

-The next novel a tale about a young boy who is swept up by circumstances out of his control.
+This next novel is a tale about a young boy who is swept up by circumstances out of his control.

 His name is Lawrence.
 The time is the mid 1700’s and the location is England.